misterjaykay/workout-tracker/README.md

 ---

   ## Description
-  > This app allows user to store what kind of burger user wants to eat, and update when eaten, delete when user wants.
+  > This app allows user to store everyday user's workouts and prints out the piecharts of users total workout for each day.

 ---
   ## Getting Started